 |Anticipated Start Date||Application Packet Received By||Initial Offer Dates||Acceptance Dates|

 At this time, we're unable to support Recreation Therapy students for internships or practicum experiences.

 The Child Life Program at Penn State Children's Hospital is pleased to offer a professional Child Life Practicum Program during the Summer for students wishing to pursue a career in the Child Life profession.
 The Practicum Program is designed to provide an introduction to Child Life through observations and project completions.

 The practicum will be offered on Tuesdays and Thursdays (8 hours per day) for 10 consecutive weeks (160 hours).
-One student will be selected to complete the practicum which will be offered from May 16 through July 20, 2017.
+Up to two students will be selected to complete the practicum which will be offered from May 16 through July 20, 2017.
 Please be advised that Practicum hours cannot be used to satisfy the required internship hours to sit for the Child Life Certification.
 The deadline for applications is February 1.
 If you have any questions, please contact Practicum Co-Coordinator: Carrie Myers.